mkiefferus/DigitalHumans/README.md

 Quality control
 * `-r` or `-d` : replace with original or delete refined files if they do not meet the quality control

 </details>

 ## Train And Evaluate Your Own Model

 <details>

+*Remember to switch to the MoMask environment for training*

 Use the `t2m_train_eval.py` script to manage the evaluation and training of different text-to-motion models.
 The script provides various options for training specific models, resuming training, and evaluating models.